jhhtaylor/tabstronaut/README.md

 ## Extension Settings

-The "Tabstronaut" extension does not currently add any new settings to VS Code.
+The Tabstronaut extension does not currently add any new settings to VS Code.

 ## Known Issues